-FD2D_PREDATOR_PREY is a FORTRAN90 program which solves a predator-prey system in a two dimensional region.
-The program requires both some interactive input from the user, and two simple FORTRAN90 routines that define the initial values.
+fd2d_predator_prey, a FORTRAN90 code which solves a predator-prey system in a two dimensional region.
+The code requires both some interactive input from the user, and two simple routines that define the initial values.

 The nondimensional problem has the form